- Future Students

 How long is the program?

 Students have an option to complete the School Psychology Respecialization program in either 2 or 3 years.
-Both options include coursework during the summer session.
+Both options include coursework during the summer sessions.
 Students who choose the 2-year option complete full-time coursework for 5 quarters and then a full-time, 1200 hour internship.
 Students who choose the 3-year option complete coursework part-time for 8 quarters prior to completing the same, full-time, 1200 hour internship.

 What type of technology is required?